ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 tags: [digital transformation, conways law, organization]
 ---

 Digital Transformation is one of hot buzzwords at the moment but it means many different things to many different people.
-I've been working with people on business and digital transformation for nearly a decade now and I have been trying to find a way to standardize the definition to help people understand what we are aiming for and what the journey is like.
+I've been working with people on business and digital transformation for nearly a decade now, and I have been trying to find a way to standardize the definition to help people understand what we are aiming for and what the journey is like.

 In order to explain Digital Transformation we should take a look at what a 'non-transformed' business looks like, what it struggles with, and why it wants to tranform.
 Then we can look at what changes businesses need to make to achieve that transformation.